will-12897/will-12897/README.md

 - 👋 Hi, I’m @will-12897
-- 👀 I’m interested in data science, specifically in Python.
-But very new and keen to learn anything
+- 👀 I’m interested in javascript
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on javascript projects
 - 📫 How to reach me- message me!

 <!---